MaynardMiner/7DayBot/README.md

 Port: Port of the server for checking connection

 Application Shortcut Path: Shortcut to restart the server (Suggest using the shortcut so that it runs in new environment)

+## Features

+- Will notate if server is online

+- `restart` command to restart the server

+## Limitations

+Currently only works for Windows due to having System.Windows.Forms feature to close application windows.
+Removing that should make it work for linux.